The OHSU Knight Cancer Institute offers advanced care for ovarian cancer. This includes:

 In some cases, medications can target specific molecules, such as proteins, in cancer cells.
 Matching medications to molecules can stop the growth of cancer cells while limiting damage to other cells.
-These medications may be given as pills or intravenously.
+These medications may be given as pills or by IV.

 - Look for an OHSU clinical trial for ovarian cancer.